Edmonton student's TikTok take on stenography puts shorthand on the social media fast track | CBC News

 In 2016, Jeffrey Weigl won the National Court Reporters Association Shorthand Speed Contest, becoming the first Canadian to hold the title since the competition began in 1909.

-"It's almost like a video game," Weigl told CBC in explaining his ability to transcribe a whopping 280 words a minute.
+"It's almost like a video game," Weigl told CBC, explaining his ability to transcribe a whopping 280 words a minute.

 Lumsden said she was told to practise a minimum of two hours a day.
 So far she can capture up to 80 words per minute but is working her way to 100.